ibm-cloud-docs/databases-cli-plugin/cloud-databases-cli.md

 ## Tasks
 {: #tasks}

 Tasks are created whenever you perform an action on your deployment.
 Tasks include things like taking a backup, group scaling, and changing a user password.
-Most `cdb` commands  poll the running task and exit when it has completed.
+Most `cdb` commands poll the running task and exit when it completes.
 You can change this behavior with the `--nowait` flag, which returns task information and exits.
-Records of successful tasks are shown for 24-48 hours, and unsuccessful tasks are shown for 7-8 days.
-A historical record of tasks from any time period is available through the [Activity Tracker integration](/docs/databases-cli-plugin?topic=databases-cli-plugin-activity-tracker).
+Records of successful tasks are shown for 24 - 48 hours, and unsuccessful tasks are shown for 7 - 8 days.
+A historical record of tasks from any time period is available through the [Activity Tracker integration](/docs/cloud-databases?topic=cloud-databases-activity-tracker).

 ### `ibmcloud cdb deployment-tasks-list`
 {: #deployment-tasks-list}